 Want to learn more about music lessons at Kanata/Stittsville’s U-Rock Music School?
 Here are the answers to (we hope) all your questions.

-Be sure to contact us if you don’t see the answer you need.
+Be sure to contact us if you don’t see the answer to any other questions you may have.

 How do I register my child for lessons?